BatthulaVinay/End-to-End-Machine-Learning-Churn-Prediction/README.md

 Built an end-to-end machine learning system that predicts customer churn using XGBoost, served through FastAPI and deployed with Docker on Hugging Face Spaces.
 The system includes data preprocessing, feature engineering, SHAP-based model explainability, REST API inference, and an interactive Streamlit dashboard for real-time predictions.

+## 🎯 Problem Statement

+Customer churn is one of the biggest challenges in the telecom industry.

+This project predicts customers who are likely to churn so businesses can proactively retain high-risk customers using targeted interventions.

 ## 🛠️ Tech Stack

 | Category | Technologies |